This is taken from http://www.detnews.com/

 Mobile couponing, savings that can be accessed on the go, represents the next frontier.
 However, no other major supermarket chain has debuted a program of Kroger's scope, according to the Food Marketing Institute and the Michigan Grocers Association.

-mobile phones in November, according to the latest data available from market research firm comScore Inc. That's a 66 percent increase over the year before.
+Twelve million people, or 5.2 percent of mobile subscribers, received at least one coupon on their mobile phones in November, according to the latest data available from market research firm comScore Inc. That's a 66 percent increase over the year before.

 Coupons link to an account Kroger partnered with San Jose, Calif. digital company Cellfire to create the program and tested it last summer at 20 Kroger stores in Metro Atlanta.
 More than half of consumers in the pilot program redeemed more than one coupon, according to Hollandsworth.

-www.cellfire.com from their mobile phone or computer.
+Customers can register for a coupon savings account at www.cellfire.com from their mobile phone or computer.
 Entering their mobile phone number and Kroger Savings Plus card number links the coupons to the account.
 Shoppers can then browse coupons from their phones or computers and click on desired deals, which are then loaded onto the grocery card and redeemed at checkout.

 Used or expired coupons are removed from the Cellfire account.
 New grocery offers appear every two weeks.